Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 			Makkusu: Not really I just most are combined ideas from real scientist to put ideas together to come up with a new one

-			No unlike most scientist who have become singular focused and don't combined ideas from others you put ideas together to come up with a new one
+			Arriona: No unlike most scientist who have become singular focused and don't combined ideas from others you put ideas together to come up with a new one

 	- S/He talks about how citizens can’t become cybervators because they dont a tail which means they can synergise.
 With the device he made anyone will be able to use a cyberbeast in cyberspace even though they still won’t be able to become cybervators since they still won’t be able to go into burtdrive

-	- Makkusu tends to the injured Airiona fixing her CSD which allows her to heal. she encourages him to try again and that she will give word to her superiours to give him a chance
+	- Makkusu tends to the injured Airiona fixing her CSD which allows her to heal. she encourages him to try again and that she will give word to her superiours to give him a chance and that they will send him a Cyber.Beast so that he can test his device.

 	- Makkusu customized his CSD to have a talking Ai which he calls torrey